KDugg84/CI-The-Virtual-Pub-Quiz-MS2-GP/README.md

 ### Colour Scheme

-I wanted the colours used for this project to reflect the interior appearance of a typical British or Irish pub.
+I wanted the colour scheme for this project to reflect the interior appearance of a typical British or Irish pub.
 In keeping with the theme of the pub quiz I used the following main colours:

 * Seagreen: rgb(46, 139, 87)